clerk/clerk-docs/CONTRIBUTING.md

 The structure of the issue should be:

 - **Title**: Summarize the problem you want to solve in one sentence, using an active voice.
 E.g. "Fix broken "Home" link on sidenav"
 - **Description ("Leave a comment")**: Discuss what your finding is, why it needs a solution, and where you found it/how it can be reproduced.
-Links, screenshots, and videos can helpful tools!
+Links, screenshots, and videos can be helpful tools!

 ## Creating a Pull Request